STOP Violence Against Women Act (VAWA) Program (Missouri)

 In Missouri, the Missouri Department of Public Safety (DPS) is responsible for coordinating VAWA funds with local agencies.
 Funds through VAWA must be committed to four specific areas in the State: prosecution, law enforcement, victim service, and courts.

-In FY 2022, VAWA funds may be used for multiple purposes in the identified funding areas, including
+In FY 2024, VAWA funds may be used for multiple purposes areas identified in the application guidance.
+Allowable costs include:

 History of Funding